KChen-lab/Monopogen/README.md

   `ulimit -n `

-  If the number is smaller than the cells in your study, please change the maximum of the open files
+  If the number is smaller than the cells in your study, please change the maximum of the open files.
+  If the file number opened is still large, you can set smaller value on the option `-t` in the `cellScan` step (such as 5).
+In such case, only 5 regions were processed simultaneously.

 ## Citation